-With a proxy account, you can assign a job to use an account other than the SQL Server Agent account.
+With a proxy account, you can assign a job to use any account other than the SQL Server Agent account.
 Creating a proxy account is a two-step process.
 First, you must create a credential that allows a user to use an Active Directory account that is not his or her own, and then you specify how that account may be used.

-To create a credential, open Management Studio and right-click Credentials under the Security tree and select New Credential.
-For this example, you’ll create a credential called AdminAccess (see Below screen shot).
+To create a credential, open Management Studio and right-click Credentials under the Security tree, and select New Credential.
+For this example, you’ll create a credential called AdminAccess (see Below screenshot).
 The credential will allow users to temporarily gain administrator access.
 For the Identity property, type the name of an administrator account or an account with higher rights.
 Lastly, type the password for the Windows account, and click OK.

-NOTE As you can imagine, because you’re typing a password here, be aware of your company’s password expiration policies.
+NOTE: As you can imagine, because you’re typing a password here, be aware of your company’s password expiration policies.
 Credential accounts should be treated like service accounts.

 The next step is to specify how the credential can be used.
 Under the SQL Server Agent tree, right-click Proxies and select New Proxy, which opens the New Proxy Account dialog (shown in below screen shot).
 Type Admin Access Proxy for the Proxy Name property, and AdminAccess as the Credential Name.
 Check SQL Server Integration Services Package for the subsystem type allowed to use this proxy.